chanabanana999/Purchases/README.md

 - If the app does not open automatically, please browse to `http://localhost:3000`
 - To see the mobile view, make the browser less than 768px width and refresh the page.
 - To see the desktop view, make the browser full screen (or almost full screen) and refresh the page.
+- If you get a message that "Data is loading, please hold..." you might need to refresh the page.

 ## How To Run the Tests
 Tests were created using the react testing library.
 From a command prompt run: